kuso-ge/GodotFake2DShadows/README.md

 p4 = Vector2(-64,64)
 ```

-But!
+However!
 The sprite is drawn starting from the origin of the object and not on global coordinates.
-However, if you look at the values, it would essentially create a 128x128 texture!!
+Also, if you look at the values, it would essentially create a 128x128 texture!!
 Why is this?
 Well, let's look at the values we used.

 ![alt text](https://i.imgur.com/dvWaCgu.png)

-So we divide the $Sprite width and height by 2:
+So we divide the $Sprite width and height by 2, so we get these values:
 ```
 p1 = Vector2(-32,-32)
 p2 = Vector2(32,-32)